dwavesystems/dwave-ocean-sdk/docs/examples/inspector_graph_partitioning.rst

    Best graph partition found for a submission with a lowest energy value of :math:`-3813`.

 One simple measure of the overall quality of the returned samples is the percentage of samples based on chains with high breakage rates.
-Here a rate above one third is chosen:
+Here a rate above one third is chosen as the acceptable threshold:

 >>> print("Percentage of samples with high rates of breaks is {}.".format(
            np.count_nonzero(response.record.chain_break_fraction > 0.33)/num_reads*100))